opensourcefeed/opensourcefeed.github.io/distribution-antergos.md

   Antergos ships MATE 1.18 : "https://antergos.com/blog/mate-1-18-now-available/"
 ---

-**Antergos** (formerly Cinnarch) is an Arch based distribution with the goal of delivering a modern, elegant and powerful operating system to all levels of users.
+*Antergos** (formerly Cinnarch) is an Arch based distribution with the goal of delivering a modern, elegant and powerful operating system to all levels of users.
 Antergos simplifies OS installation and configuration and it makes Arch Linux accessible for the mass.

-Initially Antergos project was started with the name Cinnarch, and it was only shipping one desktop environment, Cinnamon.
-Currently, Antergos includes 6 desktop environments from which users can choose during installation.
+Initially, Antergos project was started with the name Cinnarch, and it was only shipping one desktop environment, Cinnamon.
+Currently, Antergos offers 6 desktop environments from which users can choose during installation.